syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Multiple-selection.md

 * `CornerRadius` - Sets the corner radius for the token.

+* `DeleteButtonPlacement` - sets the placement of delete button. `Left` and `Right` are the placement options.
+By default, it is set placed at right side of the token.

 N> CornerRadius support has enhanced only on iOS and Android platform.